AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/current-sdk-versions.md

 <InlineAlert variant="info" slots="text"/>

-**Migrate to latest Mobile SDKs for Android**<br/>If you are currently using our Mobile Core 1.x and the compatible libraries, please see the [Migrating to latest Mobile SDKs for Android](https://developer.adobe.com/client-sdks/previous-versions/documentation/migrate-to-android/) guide for next steps.<br/>The latest Mobile SDKs for Android support Google Android API 19 (KitKat) or later.
+**Migrate to latest Mobile SDKs for Android**<br/>If you are currently using the Mobile Core 1.x and the compatible libraries, please see the [Migrating to latest Mobile SDKs for Android](https://developer.adobe.com/client-sdks/previous-versions/documentation/migrate-to-android/) guide for next steps.<br/>The latest Mobile SDKs for Android support Google Android API 19 (KitKat) or later.

 <InlineAlert variant="info" slots="text"/>

-Due to sunset of [JCenter by JFrog](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/), the Mobile SDKs are no longer being uploaded to JCenter.
+Due to the sunsetting of [JCenter by JFrog](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/), the Mobile SDKs are no longer being uploaded to JCenter.
 Android libraries are now available on [MavenCentral](https://search.maven.org/search?q=g:com.adobe.marketing.mobile).
 For more information, see links below or find [the Android libraries on MavenCentral](https://search.maven.org/search?q=g:com.adobe.marketing.mobile).
-For more information on how to declare dependencies from Maven, please see [Declaring repositories](https://docs.gradle.org/current/userguide/declaring_repositories.html#sec:declaring_multiple_repositories) on Gradle.
+Please see [declaring repositories](https://docs.gradle.org/current/userguide/declaring_repositories.html#sec:declaring_multiple_repositories) on Gradle.

 | Extension | Maven | Github |
 |---|---|---|